surya0299/GCI-2017/POIS/README.md

 # POIS
+---
-This folder is for upload POIS files made by GCI-2017 participants
+This folder is to upload POIS files made by GCI-2017 participants